codefresh-io/cap-docs.codefresh.io/_docs/pipelines/managing-pipelines.md

 | **Event Type**       | The Git or Calendar event or events by which to view pipelines.
 If you select Git push, only those pipelines configured to be run on Git push are displayed. |
 | **Initiator**       | The user who made the commit that triggered the event and caused the pipeline to run.|

-#### Metrics in aggregated pipeline analytics
+#### Metrics in global pipeline view

 Pipeline metrics (KPIs), are displayed as line charts and in list formats.
-* Line charts visualize the detailed day-to-day values for the metric in the selected time range.
+* Line charts
+  Quick views of KPIs for the selected time frame.
+To see detailed day-to-day values, select a line chart.
-* List formats display the average values for the metrics, and shows the fluctuations in the values compared to the reference time range.
+* List formats
+  Display the average values for the same KPIs, sorted by activity and duration.
+The different perspectives illustrate both the fluctuations in the KPIs compared to the reference time range, and trending pipelines.
 The reference time range is the period of time that corresponds to and precedes the selected time range.

+  {::nomarkdown}<ul><li>Pipelines without numbers prefixing the names indicate new pipelines within the selected time frame.</li><li>Pipelines prefixed with numbers (encircled in the image above) indicate existing pipelines. </br> The number indicates the change in position of the pipeline compared to the reference period. </li><li>To drill down into a specific pipeline, select the pipeline.</li></ul>

 {: .table .table-bordered .table-hover}
 |  Metric               |  Description|